bagder/uncurled/project/keep-on.md

 A recognized and much appreciated quality in any software is longevity.
 With age comes a proof that you know how to endure time and persist.
-That the project is maintained in a decent way and that after this amount o time no major disaster has been found.
+That the project is maintained in a decent way and that after this amount of time no major disaster has been found.

 With time, other people have also tested your project and there will be